-The commission’s attention to this matter demonstrates is the awesome potential for AI stocks.
+The commission’s attention to this matter demonstrates the awesome potential of AI stocks.
 We already know from the Terminator series how AI can go awry.
 That said, we see in real-time the many positive impacts that AI platforms provide.

 Thanks to the EU’s guidelines, we can set aside many of the ethical concerns, and instead focus on optimistic trends.
 Here are seven artificial intelligence stocks to consider:

 Facebook (NASDAQ:FB) sparked the lion’s share of controversies among tech firms.
 It’s no coincidence that many of the commission’s forwarded guidelines appear to address Facebook and its litany of problems.
 Nevertheless, FB is one of the top AI stocks on the rise this year, and it deserves a second look.

 I get it: Facebook inadvertently allowed fake news and Russian trolls to proliferate across its network.
 The mainstream media also exposed some grave user-privacy violations.
 Yet FB stock is up 41% in 2019 This enthusiasm is largely due to the underlying company’s unprecedented scope and influence.